MyHush/sietch/README.md

 doesn't actually effect any current users, as far as we know.

 How much longer will average xtn take?

+Potentially more txfees if the transaction becomes so large to require more than the default fee.

 No increased RAM usage, as creating JoinSplits is a serial process, but shielded transactions will take longer in CPU seconds, since there will be more recipients by default.